ahenrij/efficient-detection-intermittent-job-failures/README.md

 ## Running experiments

-Example of one-shot on the OS project (Veloren).
+Example of one-shot experiment on the OS project (Veloren).
 The `seed` arguments can be changed for another reproducible repeat.

+IMPORTANT: We ran our experiments on a 16GB GPU (VRAM) Linux-based OS.

 ```sh
 python src/models/run.py --project veloren --shots 1 --seed 1